From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Solid foundation: you know what you don’t know and how to learn more

-What the course contains
+What the mentoring contains

-• 8× 1:1 sessions with me (weekly): schedule within 6 months
+• 2 extra 1:1 sessions, bookable within 6 months

-• Recordings of all sessions (12 months access)
+• Recordings of all sessions

 Bonuses included